FabianC1/SoloProgramming/README.md

 ## ✍️ Author

 **Fabian**
-React developer in training — driven by challenge, guided by code.e
+React developer — driven by challenge, guided by code.